Report

 Open Registration: 27 February 2025

-All sessions are on the 7th floor of the Soegondo Building
+All sessions are on the 7th floor of the Soegondo Building, Faculty of Cultural Science, Universitas Gadjah Mada

 • Call for participants’ abstracts submission